-When you don’t have strategy, time money and people disappear down the drain!
+When you don’t have a strategy, time, money and people disappear

-A big mistake that many IT teams make, is that a thorough to-do list or project plan, does not constitute a strategy.
-When I engage with businesses who are on the brink of integration chaos and I ask about their ‘strategy’, I am often presented with a spreadsheet of technical tasks, test and migrations… rather than a genuinely strategic documentation of the goals, risks and assessments of the intended work.
+A big mistake that many IT teams make, is thinking a thorough to-do list or project plan constitutes a strategy.
+When I engage with businesses on the brink of integration chaos and ask about their ‘strategy’, I am often presented with a spreadsheet of technical tasks, test and migrations… rather than a strategic documentation of the goals, risks and assessments of their intended work.

 What are the objectives of a great strategy?

 An effective enterprise integration strategy starts with the Why question and focuses on supporting known-goals to the businesses and end customer.
 For example; if you are an eCommerce company selling apparel on line, you may well be focusing on the buying experience and how that impacts customer loyalty.
 If you have a number of cloud-based services that support the UX of the website, checkout processes, order management and re-marketing tools… how those tools connect and talk to each other is going to be a huge piece of the puzzle.